httpwg/http-extensions/draft-ietf-httpbis-variants.md

 Variant-Key: en
 ~~~

-Then the cache needs to forward the request to the origin server, since it offered an exact match to the client's request, `Variant-Key: de`.
+Then the cache needs to forward the request to the origin server, since `Variants` indicates that `de` is available, and that is acceptable to the client.

 ### Variants That Don't Overlap the Client's Request